maayanella/046211-Deep-Learning---Project/README.md

 ## How to Use
-To utilize our earthquake prediction model, follow these steps:
 1. **Clone the Repository:** Clone this repository to your local machine.
 2. **Install Dependencies:** Ensure all necessary dependencies are installed.
 3. **Prepare Data:** If using custom data, format it appropriately and replace the existing dataset.